Governance of Project Management (GoPM)

 It is also argued, that since Corporate Governance now places responsibilities on Boards to monitor Enterprise performance, there is a further responsibility at the corporate level to control and demonstrate:

-- assurance that portfolio management is optimising the return from corporate resource and maintaining alignment with strategic objectives;
+- assurance that portfolio management is optimising the return from corporate resources and maintaining alignment with strategic objectives;

 The following table demonstrates a number of key relationships between Project Governance and other Project Management Processes:

-- Effective use of Corporate Resource: Portfolio Management
+- Effective use of Corporate Resources: via the use of Portfolio Management.

 Email today to find out more information.